Photo credits: - pierre bouyer

 Though a relatively young country, America is blessed with such a fascinating history.

-There are plenty of incredible historical cities sprinkled all over the US where diverse pasts have helped streamlined their cultures today.
+There are plenty of incredible historical cities sprinkled all over the US where diverse pasts have helped streamline their cultures today.

 1719 William Trent House Museum